Breaded Chicken Cutlets

 I've only tested this with unflavored 100% whey protein isolate from Isopure, and that's what gives the crispy, almost beer-battered texture I love.
 I haven't tried casein or plant-based versions, so I can't vouch for those.
 If you experiment, I'd love to hear how it turns out.

-Can I freeze breaded chicken cutlets?
+Can I freeze these after cooking?

 I freeze cooked cutlets all the time.
 I lay them out on a parchment-lined sheet, freeze until solid, then transfer to a freezer bag.
 They keep for about 2 months and reheat perfectly in the air fryer.
 I've also frozen them raw (breaded but uncooked), but the coating can get a little soggy during thawing, so I prefer freezing them already fried.